ecohealthalliance/diagnostic-dashboard/README.md

       $ export APACHE_URL=http://my-server.com

-This will install Meteor, [Mteorite](https://github.com/oortcloud/meteorite/) and [Forever])(https://github.com/nodejitsu/forever).
+This will install meteor, [meteorite](https://github.com/oortcloud/meteorite/) and [forever])(https://github.com/nodejitsu/forever).
 It then will run [deploy.sh](deploy.sh) which will update the Meteor package dependencies, create a bundle of the app, and begin running the server.

 The service will start on port 3001: [http://localhost:3000/profile](http://localhost:3001/)